Skip to Content

 By Clare Foran and Haley Talbot, CNN

-The speaker pulled a vote on the legislation last week after enough House Republicans came out against the spending plan to sink it.
-But Johnson has been under pressure from conservatives and Republican presidential nominee Donald Trump to take action on election security as Trump continues to sow doubts over election integrity in the run-up to November.
+Johnson pulled a vote on the government funding legislation last week after enough House Republicans came out against the spending plan to sink it, but has been under pressure to take action on election security as Trump continues to sow doubts over election integrity in the run-up to November.

-The six-month funding plan from House Republicans would extend government funding until March 2025.
+The six-month funding plan from House Republicans would have extended government funding until March 2025.
 The proposal includes the SAVE Act, a GOP-led bill that passed the House on a standalone basis in July and would require documentary proof of US citizenship to register to vote in federal elections, despite the fact that is already illegal for noncitizens to vote in federal elections.

 Senate Majority Leader Chuck Schumer said Tuesday of the speaker’s plan to hold a vote on the GOP funding proposal, “the only thing that will accomplish is make clear that he’s running into a dead end.
 We must have a bipartisan plan instead.”